22 Apr Decarbing Weed: The Right Way

 Ready to Make Some Edibles?

 Once you decarb your weed, or make it into cannabutter, it’s time to get baking.
-Cannabutter is the base ingredients for most edible treats.
+Cannabutter is the base ingredient for most edible treats.
 (Other recipes use tinctures or cannabis oil.)
 We’ve got all the edibles you need to become the star of your next party (or the shame of your next family gathering.)

 Love weed brownies?
 We’ve got 10 recipes that you can try out.